Mohammed Ali Naqvi: Film career

-Other Work & Media Image
+Other work & media image

 In June of 2024 Naqvi was at the helm of a historical moment for Pakistan, setting up and leading the Crescent Film Collective representing Pakistan’s official presence at the 77th annual Cannes Film Festival and marked the first time the country had a central hub at the global event.
 The program of the collective included a sneak peek of Usman Riaz’s The Glassworker, Pakistan’s first 2d hand- animated feature film, followed by a discussion with the filmmaker.

 The Collective also partnered with Seattle based Oscar-qualifying Tasveer South Asian Film Festival to introduce and co host the first South Asian Film Market as part of the program.
 The event which took place at the American Pavilion posed an opportunity for filmmaking teams to meet with film financiers and funders to pitch their next project.
 The market boasted sponsors such as Amazon, NBC Universal Launch, Film Companion, credit union BECU, civil liberties organization ACLUWA, University of Washington South Asia Center and Bully Media.